136 Creative Party Ideas

 Each team gets three tosses at that distance to make one catch.
 Once all the teams have done their three tosses or made a catch, the ones who missed all three are eliminated, and the remaining teams separate from each other another five feet.

 Set up two tables.
-Put some large bowls at one end of each of the tables, right beneath the edge on a stool or chair.
+Put some large bowls at one end of each table, beneath the edge of a stool or chair.

-You may have to put a few books or magazines underneath the bowls to get them at the right height.
-You want the lip of the bowl to be resting right beneath the edge of the table.
+You may have to put a few books or magazines underneath the bowls to raise them to the right height.
+You want the bowl’s lip to rest right beneath the edge of the table.

-You can even create goal posts with two 2-liter soda bottles on the table marking where the edges of the bowl are.
+You can even create goalposts by placing two 2-liter soda bottles on the table and marking where the edges of the bowl are.

 Two players each get party blowers (or party horns) and crouch down behind the table opposite the bowls.
 Give each player a supply of ping pong balls.

-You can do it relay style as well with two or more players on a team, and if you want, you can make it, so losers take a shot.
+You can also do it relay style with two or more players on a team, and if you want, you can make it so losers take a shot.

 Then, using just one hand (no blowing), the players have to try to flip the cup over 180 degrees in a single motion until it lands upside down.

-After each failed attempt, the cup must be reset to starting position right-side-up, but players can make as many attempts as they need to get it.
+After each failed attempt, the cup must be reset to its starting position right-side up, but players can make as many attempts as necessary to obtain it.

-Once a player successfully flips their cup upside down, the next person in the line can begin drinking and flipping their cup relay style.
+Once a player successfully flips their cup upside down, the next person in line can begin drinking and flipping their cup relay-style.

-Players must blow up a balloon, and then use the air it exerts to blow down a series of cups lined up along the edge of a table before their opponent.
+Players must blow up a balloon.
+Then, use the air it exerts to blow down a series of cups lined up along the edge of a table before their opponent.

 Everyone counts to three and then looks up at someone.
 If the person you’re looking at isn’t looking back at you, you’re safe.